 - Health Care Organizational Behavior and Human Resource Management

 To gain admission to the program, you must have a minimum of three years of documented health care management experience and be recommended by your current employer.
 Throughout your studies, you’ll interact with a cohort with a maximum of 30 students.
 The cohort model gives faculty the opportunity to discuss issues in greater detail, and allows students the ability to network with their peers.
-The University of Central Florida is regionally accredited by the Southern Association of Colleges and Schools.

 Saint Joseph's College of Maine